 Jesus said, “Unless you die first, nothing can be attained.
 Unless you are reborn, nothing can be attained.”

 And this being reborn is not an event, it is a continuous process.
 One has to be reborn every moment.
 It is not that you are reborn once and then it is okay and finished.
 Life is a continuous birth, and death is also continuous.
 You have to die once because you have not lived at all.
 If you live, then you will have to die every moment.
 Die every moment to the past whatsoever it has been, a heaven or a hell.
 Whatsoever – die to it, and be fresh and young and reborn into the moment.
 Witness now!
 You can only witness now if you are fresh.

-Taken from The Ultimate Alchemy, Vol. 1, Chapter 15.
+From The Ultimate Alchemy, Vol. 1, Discourse #15

 Copyright© OSHO International Foundation